uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-heroku-yourgithubname` on eClass. **Do not** submit a link to a branch, a file, or the clone url.
 If you do not do this we will not know which github submission is yours.

+After you recieve your grade, you can delete your Heroku app to save credits/money.

 # Collaboration

 * You may consult with others (exchange high-level ideas) but the submission should be your own source code.